-The John Wesley Beaver Award, sponsored by Ontario Power Generation, is available to one male and one female student who are First Nations (status or non-status), Inuit or Métis annually.
-The Award is valued at \$3,000 for College recipients and \$5,000 for University recipients and is open to all Ontario residents who are First Nations (status or non-status), Inuit or Métis, and enrolled in a full-time post secondary institution in Ontario.
+Ontario Power Generation sponsors up to two awards annually, one female and one male.
+The Award is valued at \$3,000 for College recipients and \$5,000 for University recipients.
+All Ontario residents who are First Nations, Inuit or Métis, and enrolled in a full-time post secondary institution in Ontario are eligible to apply.
+Preference will be given to applicants from Ontario communities.

-To be eligible, you must be enrolled as a first, second, or third year full-time student at an accredited university or community college in Ontario in Engineering/Technology (Electrical, Mechanical, Civil, Nuclear, Environmental), Computer Science, Law, Environmental Studies, Business, Communications, Human Resources, Information Technology, Trades, Indigenous Studies, or other disciplines relevant to OPG's business
+To be eligible, you must be enrolled as a first, second, or third year full-time student at an accredited university or community college in Ontario in Engineering/Technology (Electrical, Mechanical, Civil, Nuclear, Environmental), Computer Science, Law, Environmental Studies, Business, Communications, Human Resources, Information Technology, Trades, Indigenous Studies, or other disciplines relevant to OPG's business.